2020 Kerala floods

-During the heavy rainfall over the monsoon period from 1 June to 18 August 2020, all 14 districts in Kerala were affected with 104 dead and 40 injured.
-Four districts in Kerala were flooded on 7 August 2020 (Idukki, Wayanad, Malappuram and Kottayam).
-Major reported incidents in relation to flooding include a landslide in Idukki district on 6 August, claiming 66 lives and an Air India plane crash that caused the death of 21 people.
+During the heavy rainfall over the monsoon period from 1 June to 18 August 2020, all 14 districts in Kerala were affected with 104 dead, 12 missing and 40 injured.
+Four districts in Kerala Idukki, Wayanad, Malappuram and Kottayam were flooded on 7 August 2020.
+Major reported incidents in relation to flooding include a landslide in Idukki district on 6 August, claiming 66 lives and a plane crash that claimed the lives of 21 people.
 The 2020 flood in Kerala marked the third year in a row of severe monsoon flooding.

-The state is reeling from the destruction: loss of lives, livestock and agriculture and damage to property of approximately ₹19,000 crore.
-Kerala State Disaster Management Plan was submitted to the Central Government to improve the disaster management capacity of the state.
+This event resulted in loss of lives, livestock and agriculture and damage to property of approximately ₹19,000 crore (₹190 billion).
+The Kerala State Disaster Management Plan was submitted to the Central Government to improve the disaster management capacity of the state.